 Location on larger map Map

 The club is a member of the Glasgow District Photographic Union (GDPU) and the Scottish Photographic Federation (SPF).
 We enter print and projected images competitions of the SPF.
 The club has been consistently successful, and one of its members is on the Roll of Honour of the SPF.
-In 2018 the club was12th in the Scottish Photographic Print Championship (Check out the long list of SPF clubs if you want to find a camera club near where you live).
 Several members have gained awards and acceptances in international exhibitions.
 Some also hold distinctions of the Royal Photographic Society.
+If you live in Scotland you can check and want to join a local camera club or photographic society the long list of SPF clubs.
+If you live in the Greater Glasgow area there is a listing of many clubs on the GDPU page clubs page.

 Historical Origins and Development of the Club by R. Cumming